 Last Update on December 12, 2014 // Written by Hank No Comments

 Men are notoriously secretive about their feelings and reluctant to talk about their health.
 It's no wonder that charities have started campaigns like Movember and Feeling Nuts to get men talking about testicular cancer and other male cancers.
 Most people feel at least a little awkward talking about their health, especially when it comes to intimate areas.
 But even if it's embarrassing talking about your prostate or your testicles, being open about your health is important.
-You don't need to shout about it in the streets, but performing checks yourself and visiting your doctor could help you to catch problems sooner.
+You don't need to shout about it in the streets, but performing checks and visiting your doctor could help you catch problems sooner.
 Plus, it's always better to put your mind at rest than to convince yourself you have something terrible, thanks to Dr. Google.
+However, if you did want to look online you can find more resources and support from actual doctors at places like menschem.
 Here are the top reasons that men should have regular health checks, especially when they reach a certain age.

 Testicular Cancer